Treatments for Balance and Gait Disorders

 Gait retraining is a process by which walking irregularities are addressed and skills needed to rectify these issues are practiced and learned.

-If you are suffering from balance and gait disorders, contact Kent Chiro-Med Wellness Clinic in Ottawa today to schedule an appointment.
+If you are suffering from balance and gait disorders, contact Kent Chiro-Med Wellness Clinic in Ottawa today to schedule a physiotherapy appointment.

 Become a new